lmcjt37/kulor-reactify/README.md

 - Tooltips for hints on use
 - Add alpha
 - Ability to lighten and darken
-- Randomisation
 - Additional colour modes
-- Enhancements to text and input readability
 - Ability to get different colour combos (triad/complementary/tetrad)
 - Colour palette for storing colours from the session